wildlyinaccurate/wildlyinaccurate.github.io/_posts/2010-11-08-segment-based-urls-with-query-strings-in-codeigniter-2.md

 $config['enable_query_strings'] = TRUE;
 ```

-You would expect that using this configuration would allow you to use query strings, while still using the PATH_INFO URI protocol for your segment-based URLs.
+You would expect that using this configuration would allow you to use query strings, while still using the `PATH_INFO` URI protocol for your segment-based URLs.
 In CodeIgniter 1 this would produce URLs like `example.com/users/profile?user=Joseph&edit=true`.
-CodeIgniter 2 however would produce `example.com/?users/profile?user=Joseph&edit=true` - and the reason for this becomes apparent when you compare CodeIgniter 2's CI_Config::site_url() method with the same method in CodeIgniter 1.
+CodeIgniter 2 however would produce `example.com/?users/profile?user=Joseph&edit=true` - and the reason for this becomes apparent when you compare CodeIgniter 2's `CI_Config::site_url()` method with the same method in CodeIgniter 1.

 I'm sure their intentions were good, but it appears that the CodeIgniter team assumes that if you enable query strings, you will not use segment-based URLs.
-Based on this assumption, the site_url() method appends a question mark (?) to the end of your base_url.
+Based on this assumption, the `site_url()` method appends a question mark (?) to the end of your `base_url`.

 Getting around this is a very simple task; only one line needs to be modified.
 In `system/core/Config.php`, change line 221 from: